Women’s Review of Books does not accept unsolicited articles.

 Please note that we generally do not review the following: genre fiction; self-help books; inspirational autobiographies; self-published fiction, poetry or memoir; poetry chapbooks; scholarly or literary magazines; reference books; textbooks; children’s or young adult books; fiction or poetry by men.
 Save your review copies of these kinds of books for more appropriate publications.

-If you are unsure whether Women’s Review of Books would be interested in considering your book or have other questions, please feel free to contact Amy Hoffman, editor-in-chief.
+If you are unsure whether Women’s Review of Books would be interested in considering your book or have other questions, please feel free to contact Jennifer Baumgardner, editor-in-chief.